ankurbang/ankurbang/README.md

 # Staff Software Engineer / Senior Lead | Quantum & AI Systems
 **PhD in Computer Engineering • MBA in Technology Leadership**

 I facilitate the integration of advanced academic research with production-grade computing engineering.
-Currently leading **Quantum and AI Systems at Bajaj Finserv**, I architect next-generation financial infrastructure, high-performance AI workflows, and post-quantum cryptographic security models.
-My focus is on developing resilient, breakthrough technologies that are secure by design, leveraging over a decade of expertise across **Confidential Computing, Cyber AI, and Zero-Trust frameworks.**
+I architect next-generation financial infrastructure, high-performance AI workflows, and post-quantum cryptographic security models.
+My focus is on developing resilient, breakthrough technologies that are secure by design, leveraging over a decade of expertise across **Confidential Computing, Cyber and Quantum AI, and Zero-Trust frameworks.**

 ---